Bangladeshi taka

+On 8 May 2024, the central bank placed the taka in a crawling peg to the US dollar, with a rate of 117 takas per US dollar.

 Etymology

-According to The American Heritage Dictionary of the English Language and Banglapedia, the word taka came from the Sanskrit word tankah.
-The word taka in Bangla is also commonly used generically to mean any money, currency, or notes.
+According to The American Heritage Dictionary of the English Language and Banglapedia, the word ṭaka came from the Sanskrit word ṭaṅka, meaning silver coin, a Kulturwort of unclear origin, related to Turkic təñkə "coin, money", compare Tatar tanka, Uzbek tanga, Kazakh tenge, Russian denʹga.
+In Bangla, the word taka is also used generically to refer to any form of money, currency, or banknotes.
 Thus, colloquially, a person speaking in Bangla may use "taka" to refer to money regardless of what currency it is denominated in.
-This is also common in the Indian states of West Bengal and Tripura, where the official name of the Indian rupees is "taka" as well.
+This is also common in the Indian states of West Bengal and Tripura, where the official name of the Indian rupee is "taka" as well.
 In other eastern Indian languages with the influence of Prakrit in Bihar it is "taka" in Maithili and Magadhi languages, in Assam it is টকা tôka and it is ଟଙ୍କା taṅkā in Odisha.

 History

-1947–71
+1947–1971

-After the Partition of Bengal in 1947, East Bengal became the eastern wing of Pakistan and was renamed to East Pakistan in 1956.
+After the Partition of Bengal in 1947, East Bengal became the eastern wing of Pakistan and was renamed to East Pakistan under the One Unit Scheme in 1956.
 The Pakistani rupee also bore the word taka on official notes and coins.
 Bangla was one of the two national languages of the Pakistan union between 1956 and 1971 (the other being Urdu).
 The Bangladeshi taka came into existence since 1972, a year after the independence of the eastern wing of the union, as the independent nation of Bangladesh.

 Prior to the Liberation war in 1971, banknotes of the State Bank of Pakistan circulated throughout Bangladesh, and continued to be used in Bangladesh even after independence for only about three months until the official introduction of the taka on 4 March 1972.
 During the war, it was an unofficial practice of some Bengali nationalists to protest Pakistani rule by stamping banknotes with "বাংলা দেশ" and "BANGLA DESH" as two words in either Bangla or English.
 These locally produced stamps are known to exist in several varieties, as are forgeries.
 On 8 June 1971, the Pakistani government declared that all banknotes bearing such stamps ceased to be legal tender.
 Furthermore, to prevent looted high-denomination notes from disrupting the Pakistani economy, the government also withdrew the legal tender status of all 100- and 500-rupee notes.

-Some foreign publications mention that there were rubber stamp "BANGLA DESH" overprints on different denominations of Pakistani bank notes during the a.m. period.
-Pakistani postage stamps were rubber-stamped and used all over Bangladesh until 30 March 1973, but Bangladesh Bank or the Ministry of Finance never issued an order to overprint or rubber-stamp Pakistani currency.

 Since 1972

-The taka was introduced in Bangladesh in 1972, replacing the Pakistani rupee at par.
+On 4 March 1972, the taka replaced the Pakistani rupee at par.